longa16/Crawlia/README.md

 # Crawlia

-This is a simple web scrapping app made in node js.
+This is a simple web scrapping app made in Node.js.
 The user interface contain just a simple input containing the URL you want to analyze.
-Once the form submitted, the analyse starts.
+Once the form submitted, the analysis starts.
-Once the report generated,  it present  to the user !
+Once the report generated,  it presents  to the user !

 ## Analysing the page